Stephen Leeb: Career

-Leeb has written eight books on macroeconomic trends, finance and investment, including the New York Times business bestseller The Coming Economic Collapse: How You Can Thrive When Oil Costs $200 a Barrel.
+Leeb has written nine books on macroeconomic trends, finance, and investing, including the New York Times business bestseller The Coming Economic Collapse: How You Can Thrive When Oil Costs $200 a Barrel.
 Leeb's earlier book Defying the Market, which predicted the dot.com bubble's collapse, was named one of the best business books of 1999 by the Library Journal.
-His most recent book, titled Red Alert, has been called “a much needed shot in the arm for American complacency” by Publishers Weekly.
+His book Red Alert has been called “a much needed shot in the arm for American complacency” by Publishers Weekly.
 Red Alert was awarded the 2012 Axiom Business Book Awards silver medal in the International Business/Globalization category.

-Leeb is Head of the Advisory Board of Leor Exploration & Production LLC (since 2006) and a member of the advisory boards of Electrum USA Ltd. (since 2007) and Sunshine Silver Mines.
+Leeb is Head of the advisory board of Leor Exploration & Production LLC (since 2006) and a member of the advisory boards of Electrum USA Ltd. (since 2007) and Sunshine Silver Mines.
 Both companies explore for natural resources, especially precious metals and energy.
 In 2007 Leor sold assets to Canadian-based Encana Cp. for over $2.5 billion.
 He is also a member of the board and managing director of the PlainSight Group, an innovation company centered at Yale University.

-Leeb currently heads the Leeb Group, a publisher of investment newsletters and services including The Complete Investor (general investing); Leeb's Real World Investing (commodities); and The Cash Cow (exchange-traded funds or ETFs).
-The Complete Investor was named the best financial/investing newsletter by the Software and Information Industry Association in the 2013 SIPAwards Competition.